lwestenberg/bold_smart_lock/README.md

 To install dependencies during development run `pip install .` from the project directory.

 ## Run tests
+Run `pip install pytest pytest-asyncio` to install the dependencies for testing.
 Run `python -m pytest --asyncio-mode=auto` from the project directory.

 ## Usage